Will Brownsberger: Massachusetts Senate

 A member of the Democratic Party, he ran uncontested in a January 2012 special election to replace Steven Tolman in the Massachusetts Senate, having won a crowded Democratic primary.
 He was sworn in on January 24, 2012.
 He was then re-elected in November 2012 to a 2-year term to the 188th General Court.

 Union opposition

 In 2022, Brownsberger joined Senate President Karen Spilka in opposing unionization effort by Senate staffers, stating "There would be a whole lot of conflict of interest issues if they're working with a union who has its own political agenda.
 You can't have people serving multiple masters, that’s just not acceptable."

 Electoral history

 Brownsberger ran unsuccessfully in the 2013 special election to succeed U.S. Representative Ed Markey, who resigned in June 2013 to take a seat in the U.S. Senate.

 Personal life

 Brownsberger resides in Belmont, Massachusetts.
 He is married with three daughters.
 He is also a marathoner, triathlete, and cyclist.
+Amidst the Pride parades of June 2023, he came out as bisexual while explaining that his announcement would not change his married lifestyle.